gmih/gmih.github.io/pages/raiding/index.md

 ## Raid Roster

-Our raid roster will generally consist of Legionnaires with Citizens added on a case-by-case basis.
-Once raids are on farm, we’ll open up opportunities for raiding to prepared alts and social members.
+Our raid roster will generally consist of Legionnaires with the occasional trial member.
+Once raids are on farm, we’ll open up opportunities for raiding to prepared social members.

 <hr class="divider">